UHDbits/M73-Tiny-OpenCore/README.md

 <div align="center">

   ### **NOTE: With the very recent announcement of macOS 14 Sonoma, it's time to start working on getting it to run on this ThinkCentre!
-Please note that this can be a long process, or could possibly never happen.
-At the moment, it is currently unknown if it runs at all on this ThinkCentre.
+Please note that this can be a long process, or could possibly never happen. macOS 14 Sonoma has been booted on this ThinkCentre, but many features currently do not work at all.
 You can check [this issue](https://github.com/UHDbits/M73-Tiny-OpenCore/issues/18) or the "sonoma" branch for updates.**

   <img src="https://github.com/UHDbits/M73-Tiny-OpenCore/raw/main/Resources/Images/ThinkCentre.png" alt="ThinkCentre M73 Tiny" width="400px"/>